danthegoodman1/ContinueWith/README.md

 # ContinueWith

+## TODO

+- some endpoint assumed the browser was hitting us directly, this is probably an issue for integration so I started making things posts, but we probably need to decide whether the user has to implement the routes and forward info, or we proxy the consent UI through us.

 Become an OAuth2 provider with any auth backend.

 ContinueWith is a service that proxies the OAuth2 flow between your backend and clients (apps that want to use you as an oauth provider).
 It handles: